The Opioid Epidemic

 - Kern County Superior Court – 4th Floor: 1415 Truxtun Avenue, Bakersfield, CA 93301

-- 37.6% Got through Prescription(s) or stole from a Health Care Provider
+- 37.5 % received them through a prescription(s) or stole from a Health Care Provider,

-- 51.3% Given by, Bought from, or took from a Friend or Relative and 38.6% of these individuals got prescription drugs from a friend or relative for free.
+- 50.8% were given, bought, or took from a friend or relative and 37% of these individuals got prescription drugs from a friend or relative for free.5

-Because 38.6% of individuals that misuse or abuse a prescription drug receive it from a friend or family member for free, decreasing access to prescription drugs is crucial. awareness and access to safe medication disposal are crucial to decreasing this point of access.
-Beyond prescription misuse and abuse, improper disposal of medication by throwing it out in the trash or flushing it down the toilet can lead to theft of the medication and groundwater contamination.
+Because 37% of individuals that misuse or abuse a prescription drug receive it from a friend or family member for free, decreasing access to prescription drugs is crucial.
+By reducing the availability of easy-to-access medication at home we can reduce prescription drug misuse and abuse.
+Additionally, improper disposal of medication by throwing it out in the trash or flushing it down the toilet can lead to theft of the medication and groundwater contamination.

 Ways to prevent prescription drug misuse and abuse include: